header-banner-honey-jars.jpg

 Photo Credit: Jane Alice Liu

-Measuring the water content of honey with a hand-held refractometer is a bit of an art itself.
+Measuring the water content of honey with a hand-held refractometer is a bit of an art in itself.

 An important note is that the honey should be clear.
 If it is not clear, it needs to be heated until it becomes clear.
-Otherwise the light wouldn’t be broken properly.
+Otherwise, the light wouldn’t be broken properly.

 Most viewed